krtktwri/comp-phys-tools/README.md

 Current version has the following:

 1. Parallelizing Python Code (to solve for Kepler orbits)
+2. Iterative Crank Nicholson Integrator (to solve Schrodinger Equation for arbitrary potentials + generate animations of probability distribution)

 Developed and current being optimized for the next update:

-1. Iterative Crank Nicholson Integrator (to solve Schrodinger Equation for arbitrary potentials + generate GIFs of wavefunction)
-2. Adaptive Step-Size Runge Kutta (to solve stellar hydrostatic equilibrium)
+1. Adaptive Step-Size Runge Kutta (to solve stellar hydrostatic equilibrium)

 In the pipeline for near future:

 1. Adaptive Mesh Refinement (to solve, hopefully, some NR system)
-2. GPU Acceleration
+2. GPU Acceleration (to solve N-body problems with CUDA)